 A fun book about resing waste to improve our everyday lives.

 What is laicism?
 What is the story of this notion around the world?
 Why do we speak so much about it?
+What about laicism through the world ?
+This topic is at the core of social and political society debates.
+The main risk is that it may lead to stigmatisation of people.

 Before making bread and wine, prehistoric men first made... cheese!
 After having domesticated sheep and goats, they discovered that the milk preserved in the stomach of the animals became solid.
 Very practical to transport!
 This new kind of food was also very nutritious.
 It is the rennet, a natural substance made by the stomach of ruminants that curdles the milk.